GeekTrainer/ai-reactor-workshop/face-api/facial-recognition-concepts.md

 ## Summary and next steps

 After training a model, Face API can offer you quite a bit of information about the people in a photograph.
-Let's see how we canasdfasdf
+Let's see how we [configure Face API for our account and train a model](./train-face-api.md).